FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 What are the pros and cons of a one-guide operation?

 I'm not always available, so larger companies may be more flexible.
-But New York Like A Native clients always get me as the guide.
+But my clients always get me as the guide.

 What gives *you* the right to lead tours of certain neighborhoods, especially if you don't live there, or the neighborhood is ethnically/racially/religiously different?